-Elevated Vue requests exemption from the following regulations since it's not possible to fully comply with them, and since attempting to follow them for the purposes of operating a SUAS would be a burden:
+Petitioner requests exemption from the following regulations since it is not possible to fully comply with them, and since attempting to follow them for the purposes of operating a SUAS would be unreasonably burdensome:

-Airworthiness Certificates

-14 CFR Part 21, Subpart H
+Airworthiness Certificates 14 CFR Part 21, Subpart H

-Subpart H establishes the procedural requirements for the issuance of airworthiness certificates as required by FAR 91.203(a)(1).
-Given the size and limited operating area associated with the aircraft to be utilized by Elevated Vue, an exemption from Part 21 Subpart H meets the requirements of an equivalent level of safety under Part 11 and Section 333 of the Reform Act.
-The Federal Aviation Act (49 USC 44701(f)) and Section 333 of the Reform Act both authorize the FAA to exempt aircraft from the requirement for an airworthiness certificate, upon consideration of the size, weight, speed, operational capability, and proximity to airports and populated areas of the particular SUAS.
-In all cases, an analysis of these criteria demonstrates that the SUAS operated without an airworthiness certificate, in the restricted environment and under the conditions proposed, will be at least safe, or safer, than a conventional aircraft operating with an airworthiness certificate without the restrictions and conditions proposed.
+Subpart H establishes the procedural requirements for the issuance of airworthiness certificates as required by FAR 91.203 (a) (1).
+Given the size and limited operating area associated with the aircraft to be utilized by Petitioner, an exemption from Part 21 Subpart H meets the requirements of an equivalent level of safety under Part 11 and Section 333 of the Reform Act.
+The Federal Aviation

+Act (49 USC 44701 (f)) and Section 333 of the Reform Act both authorize the FAA to exempt aircraft from the requirement for an airworthiness certificate, upon consideration of the size, weight, speed, operational capability, and proximity to airports and populated areas of the particular SUAS.
+In all cases, an analysis of these criteria demonstrates that the SUAS operated without an airworthiness certificate, in the restricted environment and under the conditions proposed, will be at least as safe, or safer, than a conventional aircraft operating with an airworthiness certificate without the restrictions and conditions proposed.
-Medical certificates

-14 CFR 61.23(a)
+Medical certificates 14 CFR 61.23 (a)

 This regulation requires pilots of manned aircraft to hold a medical certificate.
-Since risks associated with the operation of the proposed SUAS are so diminished from the level of risk associated with any manned aircraft; the SUAS is of a size, weight, speed, and operational capabilities which make it much safer than any manned aircraft; since operations will occur in tightly controlled and limited airspace; and considering that all operations will be on private property that is clear of people, obtaining and maintaining a medical certificate would not improve the safety of the operation.
-In the very rare case of a mishap, the SUAS being flown will pose significantly less of a threat than manned helicopters and fixed wing aircraft because the SUASs re a fraction of the size and weight will be flown at a fraction of the speed, carry no flammable fuel, and carry no crew or passengers.
+Risks associated with the operation of the proposed SUAS are greatly diminished from the level of risk associated with any manned aircraft due, in part, to the SUAS' small size, light weight, low speed, and operational capabilities which makes it much safer than any manned aircraft.
+And since operations will occur in tightly controlled and limited airspace, obtaining and maintaining a medical certificate would not improve the safety of the operation.
+In the very rare case of a mishap, the SUAS being flown will pose significantly less of a threat than manned helicopters and fixed wing aircraft because the SUASs are a tiny fraction of the size, a fraction of the weight, will be flown at a fraction of the speed, carry no flammable fuel, carry no crew or passengers, and will autonomously return to home in the event of loss of communications with the pilot.